Last updated 09/09/2020

 Now that your system is running smoothly, it's good to regularly do stocktakes of some or all of your products to make sure your stock levels are accurate.

-If you are new to the system and you've never done a stocktake before, make sure you read Completing Your First Stocktake instead as there are some additional steps for first-time users.
+If you are new to the system and you've never done a stocktake before, please read the Completing Your First Stocktake article first as there are some initial steps required for first-time users.

 Remember that the end result of a stocktake is to create an adjustment that increases or decreases your inventory and therefore your inventory value.

 In order to create an adjustment for all your stock, you will use a feature called "Stocktake Master".
 The Stocktake Master compiles the stock for one particular branch and creates an adjustment for the required stock.

 There are three steps to using the Stocktake Master:

 Once you have the data you can go about your stocktake, filling in the Count column.
 Remember that you are only filling in information for the selected branch; you can only stocktake one branch at a time.

 Once you have your counts in your spreadsheet, import the counts into the system.

 These adjustments will increase or decrease the Stock on Hand in the system.